 Government Policies

 Government policies can play a role in mitigating the negative consequences of specialization.
-For example, unemployment insurance can provide a safety net for workers who lose their jobs due to industry decline.
+As an example, unemployment insurance can provide a safety net for workers who lose their jobs due to industry decline.
 Policies that promote competition can also help to prevent firms from becoming too dominant in their specialized area.

 Fostering Innovation and Adaptability